-There is also a notice board, just outside the Library in the Hume-Rothery Building, which is used to display current information about job opportunities and vacation attachments.
+There is also a notice board, just outside the Library in the Hume-Rothery Building, which is used to display current information about job opportunities and vacation attachments; information may be circulated at times via email.
 Tutors should also be consulted.
 They receive a lot of information from potential employers, and may also be in touch with previous graduates who are working in industry.
 Many of them also have direct links with particular industrial companies, and a personal recommendation always helps!